-This “Tudor" "Big Block” has been, and still is, one of the dearest pieces to my heart.
-I have since bought a Limited Edition Seiko, a 1970’s Tissot, a 2000's Sinn Pilot, and a few more.
-Watch Shopping online is a benefit as it will have you find watches you might never be able to get elsewhere, and remember, just like you can build a relationship with a brick and mortar, you can do so thrugh online.
+This Big Block Tudor has been, and still is, one of the dearest pieces to my heart.
+Even after a limited edition Seiko, a 1970’s Tissot, a 2000's Sinn Pilot, and a few more found their way to my collection.
+Purchasing your watches online has its own share of benefits.
+Not only can you find watches you may have never been able to get elsewhere, you can also build a relationship with the seller, just like you would have done with a brick and mortar shop.

-- Buy from trusted sites,
+- Buy from trusted sites

 - Never wire a transfer on a first transaction